PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 - Verify instruction plan -> mapped realization -> physical-circuit refinement while retaining live resources, measurement identities, frame effects, and detector/observable boundaries.
+- Define a deterministic, serializable `SpaceTimeView` projection with stable provenance links and implement one headless coarse-shape/time-slice renderer;
+  keep interactive notebook/web display as a thin consumer of that artifact.
+- Spike an optional `pecos-spacetime-viewer` using Bevy over the same `SpaceTimeView`: synchronized time slice and 2+1D views, time scrubbing, resource-layer toggles, stable-ID picking/provenance, and hierarchy expansion.
+- Keep Bevy out of the core dependency graph and evaluate native plus WASM packaging, feature selection, compile time, binary/web size, and notebook integration before selecting it as the supported interactive frontend.
 - Prove that circuit-like and space-time authoring of the same experiment produce equivalent instruction graphs, Guppy traces, and source identities.
 - Keep device placement and target timing out of this layer and hand the